 Similar to Architecture, but with more emphasis on the furnishings and decor in or around the structure and less about the structure itself.
 Sometimes includes people.
 Usually, but not always residential.

-A combination of Food & Drink, Lifestyle, Architecture, and Home & Garden photos that convey the experience of hotels, resorts, spas, cruise lines.
+A combination of Food & Drink, Architecture, Home & Garden, and especially Lifestyle photos that convey the experience of hotels, resorts, spas, or cruise lines.

 Shows people building, making, growing things (especially on a large scale) including construction, manufacturing, transportation, agriculture, commercial fishing, energy, pharmaceutical.